naschorr/hawking/README.md

 - `\admin skip` - Skip whatever's being spoken at the moment, regardless of who requested it.
 - `\admin reload_phrases` - Unloads, and then reloads the preset phrases (found in `phrases.json`).
 This is handy for quickly adding new presets on the fly.
 - `\admin reload_cogs` - Unloads, and then reloads the cogs registered to the bot (see admin.py's register_module() method).
 Useful for debugging.
+- `\admin disconnect` - Forces the bot to stop speaking, and disconnect from its current channel in the invoker's server.
 - `\help admin` - Show the help screen for the admin commands.